Demystifying the scheme

-- Increased Customer Satisfaction is core to our offer.
-If we do not make and maintain happy customers then we have failed
+Increased Customer Satisfaction if we do not make and maintain happy customers then we have failed

-- Increased Competition is welcomed.
-Our focus is on delivering products that hit the “value” sweet-spot, where price is low and quality is high, and it is all delivered with the customer experience in mind.
+Increased Competition our focus is on delivering products that hit the “value” sweet-spot, where price is low and quality is high, and it is all delivered with the customer experience in mind.
 Being cheaper and better than others will translate to customers embracing our offers

 If you’re new to the NDIS then you should start at the NDIS website.

-An eloquent summary of the scheme was delivered by actress Kiruna Stamell on the ABC’s Q&A recent program of 5 June 2017 (click on the link on the right of that page to start at time 44:41)
+A great summary of the scheme was delivered by actress Kiruna Stamel on the ABC’s Q&A recent program of 5 June 2017 (click on the link on the right of that page to start at time 44:41)